Tina-Gh/Docker/Docker and Kubernetes/Readme.md

 <h3> Section 1: Dive into Docker!</h3>

-What is Ducker?
-Why use Ducker?
+What is Docker?
+Why use Docker?
 What is image?
 What is container?

-<h3> Section 2: Manipulating Containers with the Ducker Client</h3>
+<h3> Section 2: Manipulating Containers with the Docker Client</h3>

   <p>
   Example: Connecting to Redis

-  in the first terminal -> ducker run redis
+  in the first terminal -> docker run redis

-  in the second terminal -> ducker ps -> grab the redis image container ID -> ducker exec -it [the grabbed ID] redis-cli
+  in the second terminal -> docker ps -> grab the redis image container ID -> docker exec -it [the grabbed ID] redis-cli
   </p>

-<h3> Section 3: Building Custom Images through Ducker Server </h3>
+<h3> Section 3: Building Custom Images through Docker Server </h3>